Piano Concertos Nos. 1–4 (Mozart): No. 2 (K. 39) in B major

-The concerto is scored for strings, piano (or harpsichord), and pairs of oboes and horns, as above.
+The concerto is scored for pairs of oboes and horns (in B-flat), piano (or harpsichord), and strings.
 The movements are:

 The first and third of the movements are again from Raupach (Op.
 1, No. 1), whilst the slow movement is based on the opening movement of Johann Schobert's Op.
 17, No. 2, a composer admired by Mozart.

 No. 3 (K. 40) in D major

-The concerto is scored for strings, piano (or harpsichord), and pairs of horns, oboes and trumpets.
+The concerto is scored for pairs of oboes, horns and trumpets (both in D), piano (or harpsichord), and strings.
 The movements are: